Build-Better-Music/Build-Better-Music.github.io/_drafts/IncreasePitchVarietyInYourMelody.md

 ## 4. Begin on Dissonance

-If you want to be different from 95% of all other composers, experiment with melodies starting on a dissonance.
+If you want to be different from 95% of all other composers, experiment with melodies starting on a dissonance (make that 99% of other composers).

 {% include youtube.html url="2elNwFZ6HFM" start="167" %}